Written byVain Rowe

 - The backup disk is damaged.
 Perhaps, you've dropped or hit the disk by mistake, leading to it having physical issues.

 - Software issues.
-Sometimes, temporary bugs in the operating system or the Time Machine utility may lead to backup disk not being available or working properly on Mac.
+Sometimes, temporary bugs in the operating system or the Time Machine utility may lead to the backup disk not being available or working properly on Mac.

 How to fix 'Time Machine can't find backup disk'?